shugimilo/GalleryWebsite/README.md

   3. Upload and run the `.sql` file (usually found in the root or `database/` folder of the project).

 **Note:** Ensure that the database connection details in your configuration file (e.g., `Database.php` or `config.inc.php`) match the name and credentials of the database you just created.

+### 4. Open the Website
+- In your web browser, go to: http://localhost/your_project_folder/

 ---